drjwbaker/lc-open-refine/_episodes/03-working-with-data.md

 A common workflow with multi-valued cells is

 - split multi-valued cells into individual cells (what we did above)
-- modify/refine/clean individual cells
+- modify/refine/clean individual cells (e.g. here, either add or remove the town/city for each address part)
 - join multi-valued cells back together

-Modifying cells will be covered in future lessons, but for now we will cover how to join cells back together that have been split previously.
+Modifying cells will be covered shortly, but for now we will cover how to join cells back together that have been split previously.

 * Click the dropdown menu at the top of Column 6
 * Choose `Edit cells->Join multi-valued cells`